Thermal Energy Networks (TENs)

 Estimated Timeline: 2024-2025

-Description: From fall 2024 through spring 2025, the Building Decarbonizaton Alliance will be taking part in a working group of industry and regulatory experts led by MaRS, with the goal of exploring how to accelerate the deployment of affordable, reliable, utility-scale geothermal networks in high-density Canadian cities that rely heavily on natural gas for heating.
+Description: From fall 2024 through spring 2025, the Building Decarbonizaton Alliance took part in a working group of industry and regulatory experts led by MaRS, with the goal of exploring how to accelerate the deployment of affordable, reliable, utility-scale geothermal networks in high-density Canadian cities that rely heavily on natural gas for heating.

 Project Lead: